Voicings

 - 7 3 5 1

-If seventh chords are notated as slash chords (e.g. C7/G, Cm7/Eb, etc.), you may prefer voicings with one string skipped (dampened) after the string that plays the root:
+If seventh chords are notated as slash chords (e.g. C7/G, Cm7/Eb, etc.), you may prefer voicings with one string skipped (muted) after the string that plays the root note:

 - 3 1 5 7